-It’s easy to name today’s tech world darlings, but it’s difficult to predict how well these businesses will be doing a decade from now.
+It’s easy to name today’s tech world darlings, with companies like Apple continuing to dominate, but it’s difficult to predict how well these businesses will be doing a decade from now.
 Tech is littered with the corpses of companies who might have led their sectors at one point, but now they’re shadows of their former selves and their shareholders have seen enormous paper profits fritter away.
 Just look at the list of tech titans from the personal computer-driven, client-server era of the 1980s and 1990s.
 Today, no honest tech investor considers IBM, Hewlett-Packard, Dell, Cisco or Intel industry leaders anymore.
 The companies that were successful in the past have given way to internet and cloud computing companies.

 Some of these champs of the new tech era are on our list of company stocks that will dominate the landscape in the future, but others might surprise you.
 Find out why investors should be bullish on each, even though tech stocks, in general, are plateauing.